Last Updated on

 Negative high energy: The person might talk too fast and be unfocused.
 This could be because he or she gets stressed by the situation or just comes from another stressful situation, such as a hectic day at work.

-Negative low social energy: The person is timid and quiet and can be mistaken for not liking the person he or she talks to.
-The low energy is often caused by nervousness, tiredness or irritation.
-(Read the guide here: How to stop being the quiet one.)
+Negative low social energy: The person is timid and quiet and can be mistaken for not liking the person they talk to.

-Joe was outgoing, loud and happy (positive high social energy).
-Sue was timid.
-She seldom spoke and people thought she was a bit stiff (negative low social energy).
+Sue is outgoing, loud and happy (positive high social energy).
+Joe is timid.
+He seldom speaks and people think he’s a bit stiff (negative low social energy).

 The two were paired up for a blind date by their friends.
 Unfortunately, their date didn’t go that well and they just didn’t connect.
-Joe thought that Sue is was boring and Sue thought that Joe was mostly irritating.
+Sue thought that Joe was boring and Joe thought that Sue was mostly irritating.
 They never went on a second date, all because neither Joe nor Sue adjusted their social energy on the date.

-This story tells us that you aren’t supposed to always aim for a specific energy, but instead adjusting it to fit the situation.
+This story tells us that you aren’t supposed to always aim for a specific energy level, but instead adjusting it to fit the situation.

 - If you talk to a person with negative or positive high energy, meet that person with positive high energy.